 Now try using cellular data.
 In case the problem isn’t resolve, move on to the next solution.

 3. Cellular Carrier Update

 Sometimes mobile carries offer updates for iPhones to ensure better compatibility with their cellular network.
 To check whether a cellular carrier update is available or not, go to Settings > General > About.
 In case a pop-up offers a cellular carrier update, confirm and install it.

 4. Update to the Latest iOS Firmware

-Apple is continuously working on improving iOS 10 and iOS 10.1 has been released already.
-So update to latest iOS 10 firmware and it might solve your problem.
-You can also update to iOS 10 in case you don’t mind running a beta iOS firmware on your device.
+Apple is continuously working on improving iOS and a new patch has been released already.
+So update to latest iOS firmware and it might solve your problem.

 5. Perform a Full Factory Reset and Fresh Restore

 - Connect your iOS device to your computer and launch iTunes.

 - Now backup all your device data with iTunes before performing the reset.